How to Use This Calculator

 Input any large number you wish to visualize.
 This can be an integer, decimal, or even a number in scientific notation.

-The calculator displays six result cards: Number Name, Seconds to Years, Dollar Bill Stack Height, Rice Weight, Digits, and Scientific Notation.
+The calculator displays seven result cards: Number Name, Seconds to Years, Dollar Bill Stack Height, Rice Weight, Light Travel Distance, Digits, and Scientific Notation.
+Below the cards, the 'Scale Insights' panel provides a deeper interpretation of your number's magnitude.

 Example Calculation